acl21/deep-active-learning-pytorch/README.md

 # Deep Active Learning Toolkit for Image Classification in PyTorch

 This is a code base for deep active learning for image classification written in [PyTorch](https://pytorch.org/).
-I want to emphasize that this toolkit is merely a lightweight derivative of the toolkit originally shared with me via email by Prateek Munjal _et al._, the authors of the paper _"Towards Robust and Reproducible Active Learning using Neural Networks"_, paper available [here](https://arxiv.org/abs/2002.09564).
+It is build on top of FAIR's [pycls](https://github.com/facebookresearch/pycls/).
+I want to emphasize that this is a derivative of the toolkit originally shared with me via email by Prateek Munjal _et al._, the authors of the paper _"Towards Robust and Reproducible Active Learning using Neural Networks"_, paper available [here](https://arxiv.org/abs/2002.09564).

 ## Introduction

 The goal of this repository is to provide a simple and flexible codebase for deep active learning.
 It is designed to support rapid implementation and evaluation of research ideas.
-We also provide a large collection of baseline results (coming soon).
+We also provide a results on CIFAR10 below.

 The codebase currently only supports single-machine single-gpu training.
 We will soon scale it to single-machine multi-gpu training, powered by the PyTorch distributed package.

-## Using the toolkit
+## Using the Toolkit

-Please see [`GETTING_STARTED`](docs/GETTING_STARTED.md) for brief instructions on installation, adding new datasets, adding new AL query methods, basic usage examples, etc.
+Please see [`GETTING_STARTED`](docs/GETTING_STARTED.md) for brief instructions on installation, adding new datasets, basic usage examples, etc.

 ## Active Learning Methods Supported
 * Uncertainty Sampling